-Professor Berit Lilienthal Heitmann is Leader of the Research Unit for Dietary Studies (Enheden for Epidemiologisk Kostforskning) at the Parker Insitute.
-The Research Unit was established in 1998 based on a major grant from the Danish MRC under the FREJA programme (Female Researchers in Joint Action).
-The Research Unit conducts nutrition and obesity research within observation and intervention settings, and houses an international network comprising more than 200 mainly European, researchers.
+Professor Berit Lilienthal Heitmann is Leader of the Research Unit for Dietary Studies (Enheden for Epidemiologisk Kostforskning) at the Parker Institute.
+The Research Unit was established in 1998 based on a major grant from the Danish MRC under the FREJA program (Female Researchers in Joint Action).
+The Research Unit conducts nutrition and obesity research within observation and intervention studies and houses an international network comprising more than 200 mainly European, researchers.
 The Unit employs about 15 full-time researchers and statisticians.
-Berit heitmann has been advisor, supervisor and/or reviewer of multiple doctoral and PhD dissertations in Denmark and abroad (+100).
+Berit Heitmann has been advisor, supervisor and/or reviewer of multiple doctoral and PhD dissertations in Denmark and abroad (+100).

-Professor Heitmann is professor in nutritional epidemiology at University of Copenhagen (since 2015), University of Southern Denmark (since 1999) and visiting professor at University of Sydney, Australia, the Boden Institute at the Charles Perkins Centre (since 2011).
+Professor Heitmann is professor in nutritional epidemiology at University of Copenhagen (since 2015), University of Southern Denmark (1999-2015) and visiting professor at University of Sydney, Australia, the Boden Institute at the Charles Perkins Centre (since 2011).

-Professor Heitmann has authored almost 400 peer-reviewed scientific papers, two thirds of which were published in the previous 10 years in major journals within the fields of nutrition, epidemiology and obesity or in non-specialist journals like BMJ.
+She has authored more than 400 peer-reviewed scientific papers, two thirds of which were published in the previous 10 years in major journals within the fields of nutrition, epidemiology, and obesity or in non-specialist journals like BMJ.
 She has a H-index of 65 and is ranked between the 30 most publishing female scientists in medicine with a D-index of 80.

-Professor Heitmann has, since 1999, obtained >100 million Dkr, or about 14 million Euro, total, and has +30 years of research experience, related to nutrition and obesity, investigating the genetic and lifestyle causes and the health and social consequences of obesity, addressed by methods in clinical, genetic and general epidemiology, and randomised controlled interventions concerned with diet composition, physical activity, psychological behavior, weight control and obesity.
+Professor Heitmann has, since 1999, obtained >250 million Dkr, or about 34 million Euro, total.
+She has +30 years of research experience, related to nutrition and obesity, investigating the genetic and lifestyle causes and the health and social consequences of obesity, addressed by methods in clinical, genetic and general epidemiology, and randomized controlled interventions concerned with diet composition, physical activity, psychological behavior, weight control and obesity.

 Professor Heitmann has led several large national and international research programs, among others she was PI for the Horizon2020 EU project “NoHoW”, on weight maintenance using mHealth technology www.nohow.eu, and is partner in the current large 180 mio Dkr LightCOM project https://novonordiskfonden.dk/en/projects/lighthouse-consortium-on-obesity-management-lightcom/ that will develop and test new obesity management programmes in Denmark and the UK.
-In Denmark she led the project "Sund Start" – a randomized intervention among 2–5-year-old children at risk of future overweight gain www.sundstart.nu , the project D-tecting – disease- from exposure to vitamin D during critical periods of life www.d-tectingdisease.dk, the Danish RCT: OBEAT – beating obesity early in life and the two recent RCT: the PROBE project to examine if treating women with periodontal disease during preganacy positively influence pregnancy and birth outcomes, and the PEP flute-selfcare to prevent respiratory deterioration and hospitalization among COVID-19 patients (for more info see www.kostforskning.dk ).
+In Denmark she led the project "Sund Start" – a randomized intervention among 2–5-year-old children at risk of future overweight gain www.sundstart.nu , the project D-tecting – disease- from exposure to vitamin D during critical periods of life www.d-tectingdisease.dk, the Danish RCT: OBEAT – beating obesity early in life and the two recent RCT: the PROBE project to examine if treating women with periodontal disease during pregnancy positively influence pregnancy and birth outcomes, and the PEP flute-selfcare to prevent respiratory deterioration and hospitalization among COVID-19 patients (for more info see www.kostforskning.dk ).